 There has long been some disagreement on the cultivar name for this plant, mostly due to whether to use the Dutch name 'Zwartkop', meaning "black head" or the German name 'Schwartzkopf' (or alternatively 'Schwarzkopf') with the same meaning.
 Most conclude that this plant originated in Holland and was originally named there, making 'Zwartkop' correct and this is the story that is portrayed in "Dry Climate Gardening with Succulents" edited by Huntington Botanic Garden Director James Folsom.
 In an article on the Ruth Bancroft Garden website describing this plant, Dr. Dean Kelch, past Garden Director at the Ruth Bancroft Garden (and noted Aeonium expert) uses the name 'Schwartzkopf' and relates that this plant was a seedling raised in Europe (not indicating Germany or Holland) and that the University of California Berkeley Botanic Garden was the first institution to obtain plants in the US.
 Dr. Kelch also notes that many dark forms of Aeonium arboreum in the nursery trade are mislabeled as 'Schwartzkopf' (or 'Zwartkop').
 We continue to list this plant with the more widely accepted spelling for its cultivar name.
 Further confusion surrounds the parentage of this plant; this plant is sometimes described as a cultivar of Aeonium manriqueorum, but this name has been included in with Aeonium arboreum in Dr. Reto Nyffeler's treatment of the genus as published in "Illustrated Handbook of Succulent Plants: Crassulaceae" edited by Urs Eggli, Springer, 2003.

-This information about Aeonium arboreum 'Zwartkop' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Aeonium arboreum 'Zwartkop' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |